COLOUR YOUR HAIR

 Permanent Hair Colour

 Tints: Tinting is temporary.
 It deposits the colour on top of the hair strands without lifting the original pigment.
-Since tints do not get absorbed into the hair shaft, the color molecules eventually wash away with shampooing.
+Since tints do not get absorbed into the hair shaft, the colour molecules eventually wash away with shampooing.
 A tint colour may be beneficial to those who have damaged, bleached or brittle hair, as the porosity of the strands lets the colour be absorbed and makes it last longer.

 Fundamentally, hair tint works by opening the hair’s cuticle which allows the colour or tint into the hair shaft.
 This is how it replaces the hair’s natural pigment.